Keep this handy guide by your side when watching your next NASCAR race to stay in the know with stock-car racing terminology:

 Tight: Also known as “understeer.”
 A car is said to be tight if the front wheels lose traction before the rear wheels do.
 A tight race car doesn’t seem able to steer sharply enough through the turns.
 Instead, the front end continues toward the wall.

 Track bar: A lateral bar that keeps the rear tires centered within the body of the car.
 It connects the frame on one side and the rear axle on the other.
+Changes to the track bar settings affect the weight distribution of the car and how it moves through the corners on the track.
 Also called the panhard bar.